Chronicle of a Bourgeois of Valenciennes

 John Evelyn's Diary.
 23rd November 1690.
 Carried Mr. Pepys's (age 57) memorials to Lord Godolphin (age 45), now resuming the commission of the Treasury, to the wonder of all his friends.

 On 23rd November 1707 Frederick Louis Hohenzollern was born to Frederick William "Soldier King" I King Prussia (age 19) and Sophia Dorothea Hanover Queen Consort Prussia (age 20).
-He a grandson of King George I of Great Britain and Ireland.
+He a great x 3 grandson of King James I of England and Ireland and VI of Scotland.
 Coefficient of inbreeding 8.31%.
+He died aged less than one years old.

 After 23rd November 1733.
 Monument to John Meller at St Deiniol & St Marcella Church, Marchwiel [Map] sculpted by Peter Scheemakers (age 42).